maxirosson/the-crypto-bookstore/README.md

 <br>`TWITTER_API_KEY_SECRET`

 You also have to enable OAuth 1.0a to add write permission that is required to post tweets.

+These variables are read using Python-Decouple, so you can set them as environment variables or put them in a `.env` file.

 # How to run